Lipen/bdd-rs/docs/guide/chapters/part2_implementation/07_node_representation.typ

 $ f = (not v and f_"low") or (v and f_"high") $

-The `Node` struct captures this with four fields:
+The `Node` struct captures this with five fields:

 ```rust
 #[derive(Debug, Copy, Clone)]